-Negro leagues historian Dick Clark once said of Cooper, “In my estimation, the greatest black pitcher ever to pitch for Detroit – that’s for the Stars or the Tigers.”
+Negro Leagues historian Dick Clark once said of Cooper: “In my estimation, the greatest black pitcher ever to pitch for Detroit – that’s for the Stars or the Tigers.”

-According to a scouting report prepared by famed Negro leagues player and manager Buck O’Neil, Cooper had a live arm with a total command of all of his pitches, which included a running fastball, tight curveball and biting screwball.
+According to a scouting report prepared by famed Negro Leagues player and manager Buck O’Neil, Cooper had a live arm with a total command of all of his pitches, which included a running fastball, tight curveball and biting screwball.

 “Andy never possessed the fine assortment of curves held in the supple arms of other pitchers.
-However, he did have what so many pitchers lack – sterling control,” wrote Russ J. Cowans in 1941 in The Chicago Defender, one of the top black newspapers of the day.
+However, he did have what so many pitchers lack – sterling control,” wrote Russ J. Cowans in 1941 in The Chicago Defender, one of the top African-American newspapers of the day.
 “Cooper could almost put the ball any place he wanted it to go.

 “In addition, Cooper had a keen knowledge of batters.
 He knew the weakness of every batter in the league and would pitch to that weakness when he was on the mound.”